hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/802_jnana-yoga_viii.md

 the familiar smell, they were all soon sound asleep.

 Let not the world be our "fish basket" which we have to depend upon for enjoyment.
-This is Tâmasika, or being bound by the lowest of the three qualities (or Gunas).
+This is Tāmasika, or being bound by the lowest of the three qualities (or Gunas).
 Next higher come the egotistical who talk always about "I", "I".
 Sometimes they do good work and may become spiritual.
-These are Râjasika or active.
-Highest come the introspective nature (Sâttvika), those who live only in the Self.
+These are Rājasika or active.
+Highest come the introspective nature (Sāttvika), those who live only in the Self.
 These three qualities are in every human being in varying proportions, and different ones predominate at different times.
 We must strive to overcome Tamas with Rajas and then to submerge both in Sattva.